-Using the same evaluation as section 4.3, we tested each of our language models.
-The models performed approximately the same on our hand labeled test set of 1000 faces.
+faces.
 As can be seen in table 1 the Naive Bayes language model labeled 77% of the faces correctly, while the maximum entropy model labeled 78% correctly.

 Another test of a language model is to see how it performs on text alone.
 To test this, we hand labeled the names in 430 randomly selected captions with "IN" if the name was depicted in the corresponding picture and "OUT" if it was not.
 On this evaluation set (without any knowledge of the associated images), the Naive Bayes model labeled 84% of the names correctly while the Maximum Entropy model labeled 86% of the names correctly (table 2).

-Based on these two tests, we conclude that the performance of both models is approximately the same on our dataset.
+Based on these two tests, we conclude that these models perform approximately equivalently on our dataset.